mstksg/advent-of-code-2020/reflections.md

 [d22r]: https://github.com/mstksg/advent-of-code-2020/blob/master/reflections-out/day22.md

-This one can be a fun exercise in explicit/direct tail recursion :)  It's a straightforward implementation of an "imperative" algorithm, but the purity in Haskell offers an advantage in that we don't have to worry about cloning decks or caches --- it's given to us automatically!
-We get the advantages of imperative programming without most of the drawbacks of implicit mutation.
+This one can be a fun exercise in explicit/direct tail recursion :)  It's a straightforward implementation of an "imperative" algorithm, but we actually gain a lot from implementing our imperative algorithm in a purely functional setting, and can write something that runs faster than we might write in a language with implicit mutation.
+Immutability can be an optimization, since our data structures are designed around sharing and avoiding deep clones, so storing references and caches to old values are extremely cheap.
+I explain more about this at the end, but it's nice that we can get the advantages of imperative programming without most of the drawbacks of implicit mutation slowing down our code.

 This problem is also a nice showcase of Haskell's standard "queue" data type, `Seq` from